FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 thrown, every diagnostic the collector carries is asserted somewhere, and the package surface is four exported symbols with real documentation behind them.

-What remains is not a finding but a *layer*: nothing here would catch a kernel that runs and picks the *wrong* cutpoint. #link(<mixed>)[Section 5]'s 5.1--5.3 are the unit tests that would localise such a fault, and 5.6 is the fixture that would make "wrong" checkable at all --- worth building only if the mixed pairs are a real study arm.
+What remains is not a finding but a *fixture*.
+5.1--5.3 now localise a fault to a single kernel, to a single cutpoint, or to the `cc$splitfun` wiring --- but they compare the kernels against each other, never against a known answer, because this fixture has no numeric covariate with a true threshold in it.
+#link(<mixed>)[Section 5.6] is that missing fixture, and it is worth building
+only if the mixed pairs are a real study arm.

 == Status at a glance